-The company's risk appetite was defined during the year and this work was based on international models which were adapted to Icelandic conditions and the company.
-The company's audit and risk committee played a crucial role in the work defining the risk appetite and tolerance limits.
+The company's risk appetite has been defined and this work was based on international models which were adapted to Icelandic conditions and the company.
+The company's audit and risk committee participated in the preparation of the work defining the risk appetite and tolerance limits.
 The board of directors of Stefnir will review the company's risk appetite on an annual basis to take into account changes in the company's internal and external environment.